Solicitors for the Elderly

 Making a Will can help to avoid your money being passed on to individuals you wouldn’t have chosen, can direct your assets away from nursing home fees, and can ensure your family won’t pay more inheritance tax than they need to.

-Some people choose to work with their solicitor to make what is known as a Living Will.
-A Living Will is a legal document that allows you to set out at what stage and in which circumstances you would wish to refuse medical or life sustaining treatment.
+Some people choose to work with their solicitor to make what is known as a living Will.
+This is a common name for a type of document called advance decisions and advance statements.
+These documents allow you to set out at what stage and in what circumstances you would wish to refuse medical or life sustaining treatment.

 Some of our clients may find it difficult to read legal documents due to visual impairments.
 If this is a concern for you, please let us know.
 We can produce information in braille, large print, audio files or easy read.